bitnom/POST-Search-Privacy/README.md

 - The Chrome Web Store tile image sources were accidentally included in the 1.0.1 distribution .zip file.
 Once the store approves `1.0.1`, let's remove those files and bump the version to either `1.0.2` or `1.0.1b`.
 - Are there other search engines we could add?
 Let's find out.
 - Make the style & text of the loading page configurable.
+- Reduce the URL matching rules if more concise are possible by the spec.

 ## Motivation